Technotes for Stand-Alone Technical Documentation

 Technote series

-Operations vs Construction
+Operations vs construction

-The DMTN and SQR series will still exist in operations and so it may still be used.
+The DMTN and SQR series still exist in operations and so it may still be used.
 In general if a topic fits in a given series use the series without hesitation.

 Create a technote

-create project
+/msg @Squarebot create project

-From the drop-down, select Documents > Technote (reStructuredText) or (lsstdoc LaTeX) depending on the format you wish to work in.
 Once you select the template type and fill in the form on Slack, the bot will create and configure the technote on GitHub.
 Watch for Slack messages from the bot about the technote’s GitHub repository and publication URL.

 Any time you push to GitHub, your technote will be republished at its lsst.io site.
 Pushes to the main branch update your technote’s main page, while updates to other branches update preview editions behind the /v/ URL path.
 Click on the Switch editions or Change version link from your published technote to get links for other editions.